phil-opp/blog_os/blog/content/edition-3/posts/02-booting/index.md

 - It supports initializing the CPU directly into 64-bit mode, instead of starting in a DOS-compatible 16-bit mode like the BIOS firmware.
 - It understands disk partitions and executable files.
 Thus it is able to fully load the bootloader from disk into memory (no 512-byte large "first stage" is required anymore).
 - A standardized [specification][uefi-specification] minimizes the differences between systems.
 This isn't the case for the legacy BIOS firmware, so that bootloaders often have to try different methods because of hardware differences.
-- The specification is independent of the CPU architecture, so that the same interface can be used to boot on `x86_64` and `ARM` CPUs.
+- The specification is independent of the CPU architecture, so that the same interface can be used to boot on `x86_64` and e.g. `ARM` CPUs.
 - It natively supports network booting without requiring additional drivers.

 [uefi-specification]: https://uefi.org/specifications